nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 * When the `Parser` returns back as a `Command` object, it will run `execute`, which is a method to execute the command and return the intended result. `Execute` returns a `CommandResult`, which is an object that takes in `String` and `CarparkList` and returns what the user will be seeing on the terminal.
-* Each command will have its own class `ABCCommand` (`ABC` is a placeholder for the specific command name eg.
+* Each command will have its own class `ABCCommand` (`ABC` is a placeholder for the specific command name e.g.
 `FindCommand`) as an extension of the `Command` class.
 * All `ABCCommand` classes will have an override `execute` method, which will override the `execute` method in `Command` and return the respective `CommandResult` result of the Command.